stevetkjan/stevetkjan.github.io/_includes/cv.md

 </tr>
 <tr>
   <td class='col-md-3'>Jan 2018</td>
   <td>I will be attending ACM Group 2018 this year.
-Come see our work on targeted question and answerings.</td>
+Come see our work on targeted question and answerings systems.</td>
 </tr>
 </table>